Your Guide to Prescription Cards and Rx Coupons

 Together, the various discount cards and coupons are accepted in virtually every "big name" pharmacy.
 The list comprises of CVS, Walmart, Walgreens, Kroger, Target, Costco, Fred Meyer, Giant Eagle, Fry's, Publix, Meijer, Randall's, Rite Aid, Safeway, Duane Reade and many more.

 However, some discount coupons are only accepted at specific pharmacies, so you should make sure the specific discount card you wish to use is accepted at the pharmacy network of your choice.
-In order to avoid confusion, when you visit one of the discount sites, you can choose the pharmacy from which you intend to get your prescription.
+In order to avoid confusion, when you visit one of the discount sites, you can choose the pharmacy from which you intend to get your prescription and redeem your Rx coupon.
 In any way, it is always best to follow the instructions you get in each site, as they are most accurate.

 How We Rate Rx Cards